ejizba/func-nodejs-prototype/README.md

 The default configuration in this repository only enables an http and timer trigger.
 Follow these steps to enable more functions:

 1. Change the `main` field in your `package.json` to `dist/src/functions/*.js`
-1. Add a `local.settings.json` file with the following contents:
+1. Add the following entries to the "Values" object in your `local.settings.json`:

     ```json
-    {
-        "IsEncrypted": false,
-        "Values": {
-            "FUNCTIONS_WORKER_RUNTIME": "node",
-            "AzureWebJobsFeatureFlags": "EnableWorkerIndexing",
-            "AzureWebJobsStorage": "",
     "storage_APPSETTING": "",
     "cosmosDB_APPSETTING": "",
     "serviceBus_APPSETTING": "",
     "eventHub_APPSETTING": ""
-        }
-    }
     ```

-1. Fill in the value for a connection string in your `local.settings.json` for the specific type of resource you want to try out.
+1. Fill in the value of the above entries with a connection string for the specific type of resource you want to try out.
 You can skip any resource you do not want to use
 1. Run `npm start`!
 1. If you trigger the `helloWorldWithExtraOutputs` function, it will set an output binding which triggers the other azure resource functions